-I hope you are looking forward to the new semester, full of all of the exciting spring FFA events that lie ahead of you!
-One of the events that will occur in the spring is the start of the selection process for the 2013-2014 Kansas FFA Officer Team.
+I hope you are looking forward to the new semester and all of the exciting spring FFA events that lie ahead of you!
+One of the events that will occur in the spring is the selection process for the 2014-2015 Kansas FFA Officer Team.
 If you are interested in seeking the opportunity to serve the Kansas FFA Association as a state officer in the coming year, please consider becoming a part of this process.

 "Being able to serve the Kansas FFA Association as a state officer was definitely a life changing experience.
 It allowed me to grow tremendously as a person, as well as a leader."

 "This dynamic once in a lifetime opportunity provided me with the skill set to face any challenge, and especially taught me to cherish every experience."

 "The greatest part of serving as a state officer was better than the many trips, conferences, and banquets.
 It was the five friends I made in the process."

 "Perhaps I didn't make a difference in a members life, but I know for sure members changed my life during my year of service!"